noclue/vim_rs/README.md

 other dynamic APIs leverages enums with the synthetic `ValueElements` types.
 The VIM `Any` type is renamed to `VimAny` and is too represented as an `enum`.

-Working wit the trait system is a bit more complex.
-So lets look in details.
+Working with the trait system is a bit more complex.

+Lets look in the details.

 ### Data structs

-Firstly for every structure type from VIM API we have a correspodning Rust struct type.
+Firstly for every structure type from VIM API we have a corresponding Rust struct type.
 For example a network card could be described with `VirtualE1000` structure.
 The looks roughly as follows: